 Myoclonic absences.
 The myoclonic components of these seizures are rhythmic (2.5 to 4.5 Hz) clonic rather than myoclonic and have a tonic component.
 The seizure type should be called something else, but there is no agreement on another name at this time.

-According to the 2014 ILAE Commission, absence seizures should be simplified in (A) typical absences, (B) atypical absences, and (C) absence with special features (eg, myoclonic absence, eyelid myoclonia) (11; Commission on Classification and Terminology of the International League Against Epilepsy 2014).
-The latest ILAE position paper of the operational classification of seizure types recognizes typical absences, atypical absences, absences with eyelid myoclonia, and myoclonic absences (47; 48).
-In this paper, absences are classified as "generalized nonmotor (absence) seizures" though this (nonmotor) does not convey the complex semiology of absence seizures, which often manifest with significant motor manifestations as analyzed in a narrative review (127).
-The ILAE Commission diagnostic manual of epilepsies describes typical absence seizures as follows (Commission on Classification and Terminology of the International League Against Epilepsy 2014):
+According to the 2014 ILAE Commission, absence seizures should be simplified in (A) typical absences, (B) atypical absences, and (C) absence with special features (eg, myoclonic absence, eyelid myoclonia) (11; 30).
+The latest ILAE position paper of the operational classification of seizure types recognizes typical absences, atypical absences, absences with eyelid myoclonia, and myoclonic absences (51; 52).
+In this paper, absences are classified as "generalized nonmotor (absence) seizures" though this (nonmotor) does not convey the complex semiology of absence seizures, which often manifest with significant motor manifestations as analyzed in a narrative review (137).
+The ILAE Commission diagnostic manual of epilepsies describes typical absence seizures as follows (30):

 Typical absence seizure.
 A typical absence seizure is a generalized seizure with abrupt onset and offset of altered awareness, which can vary in severity (see specific syndromes).
 Memory for events during the seizures is usually impaired, although there may be some retained awareness particularly for adolescents.
 Clonic movements of eyelids, head, eyebrows, chin, perioral, or other facial parts may occur, most typically at 3 Hz.
 Myoclonus of limbs can rarely occur.
 Oral and manual automatisms are common, and there may be perseveration of behaviors occurring prior to seizure onset.
 Absence seizures were previously known as “petit mal” seizures.
 Absence status epilepticus can occur.